makapuf/bitbox-0xFF/REFERENCE.md

 throbbing | 25 | (bright green) static going up and down one pixel (to be better seen).
 1 frame. singleanim4 | 107 | (grey) 4 frames animation then destroy sprite singleanim2 | 75 | (blueish grey) 2 frames animation then destroy sprite
+singleup8 | 128 | goes up slowly for a moment then disappear, 1 frame
-flybounce | 11 | flies but bounces on walls. state : current speed vector walk | 3 | subject to gravity, walks and reverse direction if obstacle or holes.
+flybounce | 11 | flies 45° (starts up/left) but bounces on walls. state : current speed vector
+walk | 3 | subject to gravity, walks and reverse direction if obstacle or holes.
 2 frames bulletL | 8 | flies, not stopped by blocks, no gravity, right to left.
 1frame bulletR | 9 | flies, not stopped by blocks, no gravity, left to right.
 1frame